eagle-dai/practical-computer-vision/docs/setup-wandb.md

 ## Add API Key to Colab

 1. Open your Colab notebook
-2. Click the "Key" icon in the left sidebar
+2. Click the "Secrets" icon in the left sidebar (looks like a key)
 3. Click "Add new secret"
 4. Set the name as `WANDB_API_KEY`
 5. Paste your API key as the value
-6. Click "Save"
+6. Grant notebook access to the Secret entry

 ## Using the API Key in Colab